-Recommended: That the Board authorize Project No. BR-50-0801, "Special Interest Student Housing," Georgia State University ("GSU"), with a total project budget of approximately \$4,600,000 to be funded from GSU institutional funds.
+Approved: The Board authorized Project No. BR-50-0801, "Special Interest Student Housing," Georgia State University ("GSU"), with a total project budget of approximately \$4,600,000 to be funded from GSU institutional funds.

 Understandings: This special interest housing will complement student housing at the University Lofts and the University Commons for undergraduate and graduate students by providing 145 beds in 9-bed, 16-bed and 21-bed housing units.